 Also, we know that many residents who walk their dogs have been taking advantage of our convenient pet waste-stations and we are very happy to see this.
 However, we would also like to remind residents that pick up after their pets to deposit the waste into the waste-stations or into their own waste receptacle at home.
 Please do not use another resident's garbage can for this purpose.
 Thank you.

 We are receiving a number of complaints from residents and their visitors about street parking in our community.
-While the HOA can't restrict vehicles from parking on County streets, we would like to encourage our residents to park their vehicles in garages or in their driveways.
+While the HOA can't have vehicles towed while parked on County streets, we can issue violation notices and fine those residents who are habitual offenders and engage in long-term street parking.
+We would like to remind our residents to park their vehicles in garages or in their driveways as per Section 4.4 in our deeds.
 Some vehicles are being parked on corners making visibility and navigation for traveling vehicles extremely difficult and even dangerous in certain circumstances.
 Please keep in mind there's always the possibility that emergency vehicles would need to pass through and the inability to do so could be potentially devastating.

 The exterior modification of homes by painting, tree removal, putting up fences, etc. without first seeking ARC approval continues to be an issue in our community.
 We cannot stress enough the importance of reviewing our Modifications Committee Guidelines, submitting an Architectural Review form, and waiting for approval before beginning the work on your home.
 The BOD has taken a zero-tolerance approach to violation of this rule and will not hesitate to take action against those homeowners who choose not to heed it.
 There is a Fining Committee in place made up of Foster's Creek homeowners and have already imposed rulings and fines on some of those residents in violation.